Skip to main content

 An Agent Session is a programmatically provisioned runtime instance that couples:

-• 1 tenant-level agent (created via AMS SDK)
+• 1 tenant-level agent (created via Agent Builder SDK)

 • Knowledge sources (contexts OR RAG MCP)